Konrad Bauer: World War II

 On Friday 1 September 1939 German forces had invaded Poland which marked the beginning of World War II, and in June 1941, Germany had invaded the Soviet Union which created the Eastern Front.
 In March 1943 Bauer was assigned to 10.
 Staffel (10th squadron) of JG 51, a squadron of JG 51's IV.
 Gruppe (4th group).
 At the time, 10.
 Staffel was headed by Oberleutnant Horst-Günther von Fassong.
 The Gruppe, commanded by Major Rudolf Resch, was based at based at Smolensk and had just been equipped with the Focke-Wulf Fw 190 A-4.
 In support of Operation Büffel, a series of local retreats by Army Group Centre, Bauer claimed his first aerial victory on 20 March when he shot down a Petlyakov Pe-2 bomber.

 In January 1944, Bauer flew with the Stabsstaffel (headquarters squadron) of JG 51 which was based at Bobruysk and headed by Hauptmann Diethelm von Eichel-Streiber.
+(Note: In early October 1942, II.
+Gruppe of JG 51 had been withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. While undergoing training on this aircraft, the Gruppe received orders on 4 November to transfer to the Mediterranean theatre flying the Messerschmitt Bf 109 again.
+6. Staffel had been exempt from this order, was detached from II.
+Gruppe, and continued its training on the Fw 190.
+In late November, 6.
+Staffel was renamed to Stabsstaffel (headquarters squadron) of JG 51.
+Alternatively, the Stabsstaffel was also referred to as Geschwaderstabsstaffel z.b.V., roughly translating to fighter wing squadron for special deployment'.
+The abbreviation z. b.
+V. is German and stands for zur besonderen Verwendung (for special deployment).)
 Bauer claimed his first aerial victories with the Stabsstaffel on 10 January, flying fighter escort missions for Junkers Ju 87 dive bombers attacking Soviet positions in the area of Zhlobin.
 That day, Bauer was credited with the destruction of a Yakovlev Yak-7 fighter and an Ilyushin Il-2 ground-attack aircraft.
 Two days later Bauer was credited with his last aerial victories on the Eastern Front in the same combat area.
 He claimed three Pe-2 bombers destroyed but received credit for only two of them.

 In anticipation of the Normandy landings, the liberation of German-occupied Western Europe, JG 51 received orders to transfer at least two experienced pilots from every squadron to the Western Front, among them Bauer.
 Bauer was transferred to 2.
 Staffel of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
 Here, he claimed his first aerial victory on 18 April.
 That day, the United States Army Air Forces (USAAF) Eighth Air Force attacked Berlin.
 Defending against the attack, Bauer claimed a Boeing B-17 Flying Fortress bomber shot down.